-If you’re considering getting engaged soon, it’s best to start looking at rings in advance.
-There are many things to consider.
-You’ll want a ring that suits her taste and personality.
+If you’re considering getting engaged soon, it’s best to start looking at rings well in advance.
+There are many things to consider, such as a ring that suits her taste and personality.
 While there are different factors that go into a ring’s style, one major part is the setting.
 Here we explain the different types of settings and how each one affects your ring.

 If you’ve ever seen a center stone wrapped in a circle of diamonds, then you’ve seen how beautiful halo engagement rings can be.
 Halo settings are ideal if you want to give your center stone a larger appearance.
 The circle of diamonds gives the illusion of size.
 If your stone is a shape other than round, you’ll need to go with a cushion halo setting to accommodate the shape.